 - The date the person became aware of the alleged discrimination; or

 - Where there has been a continuing course of discriminatory conduct, the date on which the conduct was discontinued.

 Complaints must be reduced to writing and must be signed by the complainant and/or the complainant’s representative.
 The complaint must address the facts and the circumstances leading to the claimed discrimination.

-A Title VI complaint form is available under the "Resources" area below and at the City of Meridian's City Clerk's office during normal business hours.
+A Title VI complaint form is available here and at the City of Meridian’s City Clerk’s office during normal business hours.